orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   7.  filter-lto when runtime issue(s) are encountered.
-  8.  filter-lto when switching between an unstable compiler slot and stable compiler slot to mitigate against the possibility of an unstable Intermediate Representation (IR) mixed in for static-libs.  (proposed rule)
+  8.  filter-lto when switching between an unstable compiler slot and stable compiler slot to mitigate against the possibility of an unstable Intermediate Representation (IR) mixed in for static-libs for the same compiler slot (e.g. upgrading/downgrading between =sys-devel/gcc-14.4.9999 and =sys-devel/gcc-14.3.0).  (proposed rule)

 # Ebuild organization